 1. Start small, gradually increase

-In order to establish a new habit – like a daily meditation practice – we have to make shifts in our lifestyle, which can be challenging if we try to go from zero to expert-level-yogi in the course of a day.
+In order to establish a new routine – like a daily meditation habit – we have to make shifts in our lifestyle, which can be challenging if we try to go from zero to expert-level-yogi in the course of a day.
 Instead, we have a much better chance of succeeding when we create tiny habits, which we can gradually increase over time.

 James Clear, author of the immensely helpful book Atomic Habits, says it perfectly: